Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Abstract

 \section{Abstract}

-We introduce Ponymation, a new method for learning a generative model of articulated 3D animal motions from raw, unlabeled online videos.
-Unlike existing approaches for motion synthesis, our model does not require any pose annotations or parametric shape models for training, and is learned purely from a collection of raw video clips obtained from the Internet.
-We build upon a recent work, MagicPony, which learns articulated 3D animal shapes purely from single image collections, and extend it on two fronts.
-First, instead of training on static images, we augment the framework with a video training pipeline that incorporates temporal regularizations, achieving more accurate and temporally consistent reconstructions.
-Second, we learn a generative model of the underlying articulated 3D motion sequences via a spatio-temporal transformer VAE, simply using 2D reconstruction losses without relying on any explicit pose annotations.
-At inference time, given a single 2D image of a new animal instance, our model reconstructs an articulated, textured 3D mesh, and generates plausible 3D animations by sampling from the learned motion latent space.
+We introduce a new method for learning a generative model of articulated 3D animal motions from raw, unlabeled online videos.
+Unlike existing approaches for 3D motion synthesis, our model requires \emph{no} pose annotations or parametric shape models for training; it learns purely from a collection of unlabeled web video clips, leveraging semantic correspondences distilled from self-supervised image features.
+At the core of our method is a video \emph{Photo-Geometric Auto-Encoding} framework that decomposes each training video clip into a set of explicit geometric and photometric representations, including a rest-pose 3D shape, an articulated pose sequence, and texture, with the objective of re-rendering the input video via a differentiable renderer.
+This decomposition allows us to learn a generative model over the underlying articulated pose sequences akin to a Variational Auto-Encoding (VAE) formulation, but \emph{without} requiring any external pose annotations.
+At inference time, we can generate new motion sequences by sampling from the learned motion VAE, and create plausible 4D animations of an animal automatically within seconds given a single input image.